deepskystacker/DSS/Installers/README.txt

     support for X3F files which was needed for support of some Fujitsu and Sigma cameras.
 This has now been resolved by creating an overlay port with the necessary build options.

+5. Changes to support scaling of TIFF images.

 Changes for DeepSkyStacker 6.1.3
 ================================